 - In certain circumstances, it may be deemed desirable by the Township to merge two or more lots within a registered Plan of Subdivision.
-For the most part, such registered Plans of Subdivisions are older plans that apply to lands that are not reasonably capable of being connected to municipal services and/or do not front along an opened and maintained municipal street. - Plan of Subdivision in order to create larger lots for the purposes of building larger homes.
-In these circumstances, the deeming by-law may conflict with other policies in the Official Plan with regard to intensification, efficient utilization of services, affording housing, etc. In such cases, the deeming by-law should not be adopted.
+For the most part, such registered Plans of Subdivisions are older plans that apply to lands that are not reasonably capable of being connected to municipal services and/or do not front along an opened and maintained municipal street. - 2) In other situations, there may be requests to deem lots within a Registered Plan of Subdivision in order to create larger lots for the purposes of building larger homes.
+In these circumstances, the deeming by-law may conflict with other policies in the Official Plan with regard to intensification, efficient utilization of services, affording housing, etc. In such cases, the deeming bylaw should not be adopted.
 Council should evaluate a request for a deeming by-law in the same manner as they would treat a consent application by evaluating the proposal within the context of the Provincial Policy Statement, the County of Grey Official Plan, this Official Plan and other sound land use planning principles.